dwsimkins/110-fall2018/README.md

 585-475-2137.
 6. NTID Counseling & Academic Advising Services – 2nd Floor Lynden B. Johnson
 585-475-6468 (v), 585-286-4070 (vp)

+## Timely Grading
+I have every intention of returning all graded material within a few days.
+However, I reserve the right to grade course materials in my own time, and may at my discretion not meet the desired two-week window to return grades.

 ## Finally...
 Any or all of the previous information is subject to change or modification during the semester.
 Any changes to the syllabus will be published here on GitHub, and will be announced in Discord.